yks0000/cloudflare-envoy-grpc/README.md

 ### Configure Cloudflare

-As we are using Free plan, there is no option to have custom origin and we need to have a domain under Cloudflare DNS.
+As we are using Free plan, there is no option to have custom origin.
+As an alternative, we need to have a domain under Cloudflare DNS.
 For this PoC, we already have a domain managed by Cloudflare i.e. [yogeshsharma.me](https://yogeshsharma.me).

-1. Create a domain and proxy it through cloudflare orange cloud.
+1. Create a sub-domain and proxy it through cloudflare orange cloud.
 2. Enable gRPC routing on CloudFlare.

 ## Detailed Steps

 ### Pre-requisite

-1. Azure VM running Ubuntu
+1. Azure/AWS or any Internet accessible VM running Ubuntu with port 443 allowed to Internet.
 2. Cloudflare account with a domain under its management.
 3. Understanding of basic Linux commands
-4. Python3.8+ installed on Azure VM
+4. Python3.8+ installed on VM.
+If Ubuntu, you can use `deadsnakes` repo for Installation.
+Refer steps as available on [GitHub gist](https://gist.github.com/plembo/6bc141a150cff0369574ce0b0a92f5e7)

 ### Starting gRPC Server

+After login to VM,

 1. Create a directory and switch to it
     ```bash